 To pass the course in the second exam period, you must obtain a final grade of at least 5 out of 10 (weighted average).

-In the case, when the student do not reached the minimum required to pass any evaluable activity.
-The final grade will be:
+In the case, the student does not reach the minimum grade of 5 out 10 in any evaluable activity.
+The final grade will be 4.